Rays vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luke Raley and the Tampa Bay Rays will take on Marcus Semien and the Texas Rangers at Tropicana Field in the first of a three-game series, Friday at 6:40 PM ET.
+Isaac Paredes and the Tampa Bay Rays will look to outdo Marcus Semien and the Texas Rangers at Tropicana Field on Saturday at 4:10 PM ET.

-The Rangers are +140 moneyline underdogs for this matchup with the Rays (-165).
-An 8.5-run over/under has been set for this game.
+Bookmakers list the Rays as -115 moneyline favorites, while giving the underdog Rangers -105 moneyline odds to win.
+An 8-run total has been set for the contest.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.